Why Activity is Essential

-If your dad used to love the Sunday Crossword Puzzle, but is finding it more and more difficult, try replacing the newspaper with an easier book of crossword puzzles.
+If your dad used to love the Sunday Crossword Puzzle, but is finding it more and more difficult, try replacing the newspaper with some activity books that are more appropriate.
 If he loved to garden, help him plant something and find activities that revolve around plants or gardening.
 If he is physically unable to help in a garden, you can bring flowers for him to smell and inspire conversation about gardening.
 Or give him a book filled with beautiful gardens and look at it together.

 Our job as a caregiver is to be creative and resourceful.
 Activities can be found everywhere.
 Everyday chores can make great activities for a person with dementia.
 Sorting socks or folding towels keeps a person active but also helps make them feel they are contributing.
 Ask your mom, “Can you help me fold this laundry while I put it away?”

 Age and Stage Appropriate Activities for Alzheimer's

 It’s important that activities are appropriate for the stage of Alzheimer's your loved one is in.
 When a 500 piece puzzle becomes too difficult to put together, its time to select a puzzle with fewer pieces.
 A study done at Macquarie University in Sydney, Australia found that age and stage appropriate activities lessened agitation and increased positive emotions within only ten minutes.
 Read about this study in the American Journal of Alzheimer’s Disease and Other Dementias.